Barata-Ribeiro/barataribeiro_personal_portfolio/README.md

 ## 📜 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is free software available under the [GPLv3](LICENSE) license.